7Ji/7ji.github.io/docs/_posts/elec/2022-07-08-elec_tarboll_to_image.md

 ````
 echo 1 > /sys/block/sde/device/delete
 ````
 Remove the drive, and plug it on your device.
-Then you can start to use it as how you normally boot CE/EE for the first time, except you
+Then you can start to use it as how you normally boot CE/EE for the first time.